 I had joined the gym twice in the last ten years, both the times I gained all the weight I lost.
 I didn’t enjoy going to the gym as nobody really helped unless you hired them as a personal trainer.
 After that, I started doing High Intensity Interval Training workouts at home, I thoroughly enjoyed them and being an introvert, I definitely preferred exercising on my own.
 But then studies came in the way again, I stopped exercising and gained back all the weight I lost.
 (I had continued eating unhealthy foods all that time.)

-In May, 2018, I decided that it was about time I did something about my weight.
-I started walking for 2-3 km per day.
-However, my weight remained the same.
-After 2 weeks of walking 4 times a week, I realised that there was something wrong.
+At the beginning of May, 2018, I had to attend my friend's wedding, and none of my Indian outfits fit me, so I had to wear a sari.
+I was too ashamed to tell anyone about it at that time, but that is when I decided that it was about time I did something about my weight.
+From the next day, I started walking for 2-3 km per day, but my weight remained the same.
+After 2 weeks of walking 4 times a week, I realized that there was something wrong.
 How could I not lose weight when I was walking so much?
 The scale hadn’t budged even a little.
 That’s when I started researching about the right diet/nutrition.
-I watched a whole lot of videos on Youtube, maybe more than 50 videos in a week.
-I noted down all the changes that had to be made.
+I watched a whole lot of videos on YouTube, more than 50 videos in a week, as well as read a lot of health articles, and I noted down all the changes that I had to make.

 I had always read, and knew very well, that weight loss is 80% diet and 20% exercise.
-However, I always thought that a diet meant eating tons of lettuce and feeling hungry all the time.
-That’s what they showed on television all the time.
-I never tried any diets in my life, due to these reasons.
+However, I always thought that a diet meant eating tons of lettuce and feeling hungry all the time, because that’s what they show on television - and that's why I never tried dieting in the past.
+There is a huge difference between a healthy diet/lifestyle and fad diets, and one should always stick to the former.

 After all that research, on 21st May, 2018, I started cleaning up my diet.